 My least favorite day of the week is Sunday.
-This is going back to high school days where Sunday was always fun until about 4 p.m. when my mind started to shift from weekend mode to “Oh oh, it’s almost Monday morning”.
-That’s when the panic started setting in: Is the next week going to be stressful?
+This is going back to high school days where Sunday was an absolute blast until about 4 p.m. when my mind started to shift from weekend mode to “Oh no, it’s almost Monday”.
+Around that time, the panic set in and I started asking myself: Is the next week going to be stressful?
 Do I have all of my assignments ready?
 Have I studied for all the subjects that I could be tested on?
-Usually, that resulted in me absolutely stressing myself out and squeezing in last minute homework.
+Usually, that resulted in me absolutely stressing myself out to the point of no coming back and squeezing in last minute homework.
 Not exactly the peaceful weekend vibe I was hoping for.

 In the workforce, you generally do not have to come back on Monday with your homework done and ready for the next test.
-In most cases, the line between work-life and home-life is much clearer and you can leave all to do’s at the office on Friday night.
-However, you still have to be ready to roll once Monday morning starts coming around.
+In most cases, the line between work-life and home-life is much clearer and you can leave your to-do’s at the office on Friday night.
+However, you still have to be ready to rock & roll once Monday morning starts coming around.
 In my experience that can lead to a slightly different, but still very realistic feeling of panic.

-Over the last few years, I have learned a trick or two, that has helped me to feel more prepared and confident about the fast-approaching start of the upcoming week.
-In this blog post, I want to share 5 things with you, that will assist you to be absolutely ready for Monday morning.
+Over the last few years, I have learned a trick or two, to feel more prepared and confident about the fast-approaching start of the upcoming week.
+In this blog post, I want to share 5 things, that can potentially assist you to be absolutely ready for Monday morning.

 1 Get all your Ducks in a Row